 UNIVERSITY OF WISCONSIN River Falls

-DEADLINE — early February 2018 - exact date to be announced (for scholarships listed below; deadlines for others may vary)
+DEADLINE — Thursday, Feb.
+1 - (for scholarships listed below; deadlines for others may vary)

 Hundreds awarded annually at UWRF!

 Recipients of all UWRF scholarships receive e-mail notification from the Financial Aid office in April or May.
 Recipients of the Donna J. Arne scholarship will be notified by the Sociology, Anthropology and Criminal Justice Department in April and a certificate will be presented at the Department Awards Reception in the spring.

 (Established by Professor Emeritus Bob Pionke in honor of Donna Arne, Office Manager for SACJ and Geography, upon her retirement in 1997.)